 While clearly visible as a green leafy vegetable, spinach actually falls into a different food family than many other well-known green leafy vegetables.
-In the cruciferous vegetable family you will find collard greens, kale, mustard and turnip greens, bok choy and arugula.
-Spinach, however, is not a cruciferous vegetable but belongs to a food family known as the chenopod or amaranth family.
+In the cruciferous vegetable family, you will find collard greens, kale, mustard greens, turnip greens, bok choy, and arugula.
+Spinach, however, is not a cruciferous vegetable; rather, it belongs to a food family known as the chenopod or amaranth family.
 (The science names here are Chenopodiaceae and Amaranthaceae.)
-Among other green leafy vegetables in this chenopod group, beet greens and Swiss chard are perhaps the best-known (and of course beets themselves are also members of this food family).
+Among other green leafy vegetables in this chenopod group, beet greens and Swiss chard are perhaps the best-known (and, of course, beets themselves are also members of this food family).
 Yet foods in the chenopod family also extend outside of the vegetable group.
 The grains amaranth and quinoa are also members of this same food family that contains spinach and Swiss chard.

-Alongside of these distinctions between savoy, semi-savoy and flat-leafed, you will also hear spinach varieties being referred to by color.
+Alongside of these distinctions between savoy, semi-savoy, and flat-leafed spinach, you will also hear spinach varieties being referred to by color.
 For example, purple passion spinach and red mountain spinach are terms that you might hear in this context.
-While these varieties still belong to the chenopod family of foods, but they do not belong to the same genus/species of spinach as has been included at WHFoods (Spinacia oleraceae.
+While these varieties still belong to the chenopod family of foods, but they do not belong to the same genus/species of spinach as has been included at WHFoods (Spinacia oleraceae).
 Purple passion spinach and red mountain spinach actually belong to the genus/species Atriplex hortensis and are often described as being members of the orach subgroup within the chenopod family.

 You may also hear spinach being referred to as Malabar or New Zealand spinach.
-In this case, we have left the chenopod family entirely, and we have shifted over into a different family of foods known as the Basellaceaefamily.
-While the leaves of Malabar/New Zealand spinach may appear similar to the spinach leaves that we are familiar with in the supermarket, these leaves actually grown on a vine and they have their own unique nutrient composition.
+In this case, we have left the chenopod family entirely, and we have shifted over into a different family of foods known as the Basellaceae family.
+While the leaves of Malabar or New Zealand spinach may appear similar to the spinach leaves that we are familiar with in the supermarket, these leaves actually grow on a vine and they have their own unique nutrient composition.

 Some popular varieties of savoy spinach include Bloomsdale, Harmony, and Avon.
 Popular flat-leafed varieties include Red Kitten, Corvair, Bordeaux, and Space.
 Semi-savoy varieties include Indian Summer, Tyee, and Melody.

-Within the United States, the average adult consumed 1.7 pounds of spinach in 2014, and California served as the largest spinach-producing state with about 45,000 harvested acres.
-Arizona, New Jersey, and Texas combined with California to account for 98% of all commercially grown spinach in the U.S.
+Within the United States, the average adult consumed 1.7 pounds of spinach in 2014.
+In this same year, California served as the largest spinach-producing state with about 45,000 harvested acres.
+Arizona, New Jersey, and Texas combined with California account for 98% of all commercially grown spinach in the U.S.

 On a global level, China currently produces the greatest amount of commercially grown spinach, with the United States, Japan, and Turkey also falling into the Top 10 countries for spinach production.